Skip to content

 XTDB allows fine-grained control over user requests for the ‘current time’, to allow for fully repeatable queries.

-• The wall-clock time of a query within a transaction is fixed to the system-time of the transaction, as recorded by the transaction log (or overridden by starting the transaction with BEGIN AT SYSTEM_TIME TIMESTAMP '…').
+• The wall-clock time of a query within a transaction is fixed to the system-time of the transaction, as recorded by the log (or overridden by starting the transaction with BEGIN READ WRITE WITH (SYSTEM_TIME TIMESTAMP '…')).

 • The time zone of the connection can be set with SET TIME ZONE TO '…'